nerdswords/yet-another-cloudwatch-exporter/README.md

 * Filter monitored resources via regex
 * Automatic adding of tag labels to metrics
 * Allows to export 0 even if CloudWatch returns nil
-* Exports metrics with CloudWatch timestamps (can be disabled per-metric)
+* Allows exports metrics with CloudWatch timestamps (disabled by default)
 * Static metrics support for all cloudwatch metrics without auto discovery
 * Pull data from multiple AWS accounts using cross-account roles
 * Supported services with auto discovery through tags: